lucs123/sorting-visualizer-matplotlib/README.md

 - Image magick to save as gif or ffmpeg to save as mp4

 ### Manual
-- Install requirements
+- Install Matplotlib and Celluloid(if not already installed) `pip install celluloid`

-`pip install -r requirements.txt`
+`pip install matplotlib`

+- Install ImageMagick or ffmpeg(optional)

 - Run main.py

 `python main.py`

-- Select Data size(default 30)
+1. Select Data size(default 30)
-- Select the algorithm(defaut is quicksort)
+2. Select the algorithm(defaut is quicksort)
-- Select the type of graph(defaut bar graph)
+3. Select the type of graph(defaut bar graph)
-- Choose if you want to save
+4. Choose if you want to save